cleo/expander/README.md

 The `end` index may be negative, in which case the index is counted from the end of the string, where `-1` is equivalent to the length of the string (`[start]` and `[start,-1]` produce the same result), `-2` one shorter, etc.

 Invalid start and end indexes and lengths are adjusted to produce a meaningful result, or the empty string if necessary (start beyond the end of the string, end before start, etc.).
-These scenarios typically throw exceptions in Java's `String.substring1` method.
+These scenarios typically throw exceptions in Java's `String.substring` method.

 Any of `start`, `end`, `length`, `pattern`, or `group` may be taken from a parameter instead of the template by using the `{}` or `{number}` syntax.